-Last year I achieved with merit an MA in Life History and Life Writing at the University of Sussex.
-My work is based within the auto/biography construct.
 Themes and ideas are generated from either a personal psychic disturbance or intrigue in a personal response to a particular subject.
 A period of research will follow during which I 'read above, around and particularly to the subject matter.
 In this way the philosophical underpinning of the work is developed alongside character and form.
+In 2011 I achieved a meritous MA in Life Story and Life Writing at the University of Sussex, these studies continue to influence and inform my work.

-"Approach what you find repulsive, help the ones you think you cannot help, and go to the places that scare you"
+"Approach what you find repulsive.....and go to the places that scare you"

-In addition to my performance work I am currently a member of the National Writers group at the Royal Court Theatre London and am completing the first draft of a new play for submission.
+In addition to my performance work I am currently a member of the National Writers group at the Royal Court Theatre London and am completing the first draft of a new play for submission entitled 'Gentle Angry Women'.

 I collaborate with writer Stephen Clark and together we have written a sitcom entitled 'Where Does It Hurt'.